bhopals/AWSDynamoDB/07-DynamoDB-data-modeling.md

   - The Partition Keys should be Choosen so our READS and WRITES are UNIFORMLY DISTIBUTED across the partition key values
   - For Example
     - If we have 10 PARTITIONS and 1000 RCUs Provisioned, then EACH Partition will receive about 100 RCUs
-    - And if our Application request ITEMS from a Single Partition, most of the times (because of non-unique partition key) (HOT Partition), while other partitions remains idle, only about 100 RCUs which are allocated to that Particular Partition will be UTILIZED, and remaning 900 RCUs remains UNUTILIZED.
+    - And if our Application request ITEMS from a Single Partition, most of the times (because of non-unique partition key), while other partitions remains idle, only about 100 RCUs which are allocated to that Particular Partition will be UTILIZED, and remaning 900 RCUs remains UNUTILIZED.
 - Ideally the Partition key is selected in a way that our DATA of our Application is DISTRIBUTED UNIFORMALY ACROSS PARTITIONS.